2 Chronicles 7 – The Temple Dedicated

 ii.
 After Solomon built the temple and his palace he came to the most dangerous period of his life – a season after great blessing and accomplishment.
 God graciously gave Solomon a fresh revelation of Himself before this dangerous period.

 iii.
 “The words speak to us also.
-No height attained, no work done, no blessing received, is in itself sufficient to ensure our continuance in favor.
+No height attained, no work done, no blessing received, is in itself sufficient to ensure our continuance in favour.
 Nothing but continued fidelity can do that.”
 (Morgan)

 b.
 I have heard your prayer: The great prayer of Solomon in 1 Kings 8 meant nothing unless God heard the prayer.
 The true measure of our prayer is if God in heaven answers the prayer.